erikkb/combinedwatchlist/README.md

 ### React frontend (under development)
 To use the standalone React frontend:

-1. Set `app.react-mode=false` (true requires building the react project and serving it from Spring Boot).
+1. Set `app.react-mode=false` ("true" requires building the react project and serving it from Spring Boot).
 2. Navigate to the frontend directory (`/react-frontend`).
 3. Install dependencies (only needed once):
    ```bash